tj-97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script creates an empty file called hello.
+This script adds execute permission to the owner of the file hello.